Permafrost/Tundra/README.md

     * `$list` is the given IData document list with all item's keys converted to upper case.

+* #### tundra.list.document:keys

+  Returns the union set of all top-level keys present in each IData item in the given IData[] document list that match the given regular expression pattern if specified, or all top-level keys if no pattern is specified.

+  * Inputs:
+    * `$list` is an IData[] document list from which all top-level keys are to be fetched.
+    * `$pattern` is an optional [regular expression pattern] that is used to filter the list of keys returned.
+If not specified, all keys are returned.

+  * Outputs:
+    * `$keys` is the union set of all top-level keys in the given IData[] document list that match the given regular expression `$pattern` if specified, or all top-level keys if no `$pattern` was specified.

 * #### tundra.list.document:length

   Returns the number of items in the given list.